 @mawmawned, it is apparent that we are not alone, and we already have a thread on this one:

-I am using 3m’s hydrocolloidal bandage with a hole punched through the center, but still got a rash the shape of the Dexcom sensor base on my most recent one.
+I am using 3m’s hydrocolloidal bandage with a hole punched through the center.
+That works for me, although one one of them I still got a rash the shape of the Dexcom sensor base.

 Just saw this on Reddit after reading this post here.
 I am not on this sensor, but thought I’d pass this along if it were to possibly help.

 exactly!!
 I have one area from 6 week ago that is still rough from healed blisters.
 I use upper arms, upper and lower abd and alternate all areas but its hard to find an area that doesn’t still have some type of rash or left over roughness where the sensor patch was.
 I am using a barrier paste and it is working for now.
 I am waiting the 10 days to see if I get a rash or if the sensor patch comes loose due to the paste. the only good thing is that I have called Dexcom EVERY time I have an issue with this and they send me another replacement.
 I have not had any issue with getting a replacement due to this issue… I have had 3 replacement sensors sent to me over the last 4 months. thanks for all the feedback.
 I will try the hydro colloidal bandage if this barrier paste doesn’t work…the barrier paste I use is Coloplast.
 It is very thick and I have to put it on and spread it with my finger and then use an alcohol prep to clean the center are where the sensor wire will be inserted.
 Dexcom could go back to the old or have some for sensitive skin types. when I had an issue with the sensors coming loose the overpatch from Dexcom worked great and no sensitivity issues with that.